Spidergirl93/React_Practices/README.md

 # react_practices

 This repostory is a collection of projects created to experiment and learn React.js.
 The more detailed explanation about the purpose and focus of each project can be found in their corresponding folders.

+Recommended folder: food_order